MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-telemetry.md

 - User stumbles upon the app when it’s shared in a chat, meeting or channel by another user.
 (Tab or adaptive card)
 - Admin installs the app for users and app sends a welcome message

 Telemetry designed to improve adoption should aim at improving discoverability of the app and its features as well.
 Likelihood of discovering an app among new users increases more when existing users start using the app in collaborative scope.
-E.g. Adding channel or meeting tab, adding a bot to channel, sharing messaging extension card in a Group Chat.
+For example, adding channel or meeting tab, adding a bot to channel, sharing messaging extension card in a group chat.

 > [!TIP]
 >